bigai-nlco/ReflectEvo/README.md

 ## 📊 Evaluation
 ### Generate prediction results
+The prediction during inference includes the first trial reasoning, reflection and the second trial reasoning with corrected answer.
 Generate the predictions for one-stage training on D<sup>+</sup> and DPO training on D<sup>±</sup> and D<sup>pref</sup>:

 ```bash